adamisom/package-delivery-app/readme.md

 I aimed for clarity in organization at the package, module, and method/function level; in docstrings and other comments; and in naming of variables, methods/functions and classes.
 I aimed to keep each methods/function brief, for it to do one type of thing, and for all its logic to be on the "same level".
 If you read all the code and say 'WTF' more than a few times, I guess I've failed to achieve that clarity.

 ## Logo
-Logo is a composite of 'noncommercial use with modification' images, except the Python logo which I don't think has the 'with modification' qualifier.
+The logo is a composite of 'noncommercial use with modification' images, except the Python logo which I don't think has the 'with modification' qualifier.

 ## License
-MIT @ Adam Reed Isom 2019 (see LICENSE.txt)
+MIT (see LICENSE.txt for details)